Published May 8, 2026 4 Min Read

 Crop insurance follows a clear lifecycle, ensuring that farmers are financially protected from sowing to harvest.
 The process can be understood in four main steps:

-Farmers register for crop insurance before the sowing season begins, providing details like land size, crop type, and farming location.
+Farmers enroll in a crop insurance scheme before the sowing season by submitting details like landholding size, crop type, and location.

 Types of crop insurance coverage